-Friday Night Ride to the Coast makes the news!
+Friday Night Ride makes the news!
 On the back of our epic London to Eastbourne nocturnal adventure, The Guardian newspaper considered why people undertake such adventures.
 "Read All About It!"

 Titus Halliwell, one of our night ride leaders, is raising money for Sue Ryder and is organising two Audax events on Saturday 9th March near Reading.
 An audax ride is a long distance cycling event.
 Titus says:

 “I’ve enjoyed riding my bike on many night rides, but I also love riding longer distance events.
 So I’m delighted to be involved in running two popular audaxes with profits going to a very worthy cause.
 These audaxes are likely to attract several hundred participants, which makes for a very busy day.
 But an equally rewarding one."

 If anyone would like to volunteer to help Titus, you can contact him via the club.
 Or if anyone is interested in riding the events, details can be found on the Audax UK website.
 The events are the Kennet Valley 100 and Kennet Valley Run.

 The 2019 ride calendar has been announced and includes some exciting new destinations.
 For 2019, we're adding London to Cambridge, London to Eastbourne and Cambridge to King's Lynn.
 We'll also be re-running London to Maldon following the success of the 2018 ride.
 But don't worry, many of your favourites are still there, including the iconic London to Brighton, and the dream-like London to Whitstable.
 The dates are subject to final confirmation early in 2019, but we hope there will be little change.
 See the full calendar.